Methane Emissions from California's Natural Gas System: Challenges and Solutions

 NEW!!!
 Research Opportunities:

 If you are interested in submitting a research idea for the Board's consideration, you can do so through our website here.
 ARB's annual research plan is designed to address the Board's priority research needs.
-The Board is primarily interested in projects that will assist in addressing the future reserach needs in the general areas of Health and Air Quality Standards, Exposure Assessment, Technology Advancement and Pollution Prevention, and Global Climate Change.
+The Board is primarily interested in projects that will assist in addressing the future research needs in the general areas of Health and Air Quality Standards, Exposure Assessment, Technology Advancement and Pollution Prevention, and Global Climate Change.

 You may also sign up for the ARB Research Activities listserv here and you will be sent a notice when ARB has solicitations for specific project proposals.

 Cal/EPA Headquarters Building

 Sessions in the Byron Sher Hearing Room

 Showcase on the 2nd Floor Lobby and Courtyard

 For more information about the Sacramento area, visit the Sacramento Convention & Visitors Bureau.

 A live webcast will be provided for this event, beginning at 8:00am Monday, June 6th.